+Operation

 Specify whether the device should be managed via the LMC.

+No

 The device does not connect to the LMC.

-Yes

-The LMC manages the device.
+Yes The LMC manages the device.

-LMC domain

-Enter the domain name for the LMC here.
+LMC domain Enter the domain name for the LMC here.
 By default, the domain is set to the Public LMC for the first connection.
 If you wish to manage your device with your own Management Cloud ("Private Cloud" or "on-premises installation"), please enter your LMC domain.

-Rollout project ID

-Enter the project ID of this device in the LMC.
+Rollout project ID Enter the project ID of this device in the LMC.
 The first time the device connects to the LMC, it will be assigned accordingly.

-Rollout location ID

-Enter the location of this device in the LMC.
+Rollout location ID Enter the location of this device in the LMC.
 The first time the device connects to the LMC, it will be assigned accordingly.

-Rollout device role

-Enter the role assigned to this device in the LMC.
+Rollout device role Enter the role assigned to this device in the LMC.
 The first time the device connects to the LMC, it will be assigned accordingly.

-4.1.4 Extended

-Here you find the settings for the LED functions and the option to send the syslog to external servers.
+4.1.4 Extended Here you find the settings for the LED functions and the option to send the syslog to external servers.
+4.1.4.1 LED The settings for the LED functions are located here.

-4.1.4.1 LED

-The settings for the LED functions are located here.
 These are located under Management > Extended.

-LED

-LED-Mode: On ~

-LED-Off-Seconds: 300

-LED-Mode

-Choose between the different LED modes.
+LED-Mode Choose between the different LED modes.

-The LED(s) of the device are permanently in operation and signal the operating state.
+On The LED(s) of the device are permanently in operation and signal the operating state.
+Of The LED(s) of the device are switched off immediately after starting.
+Timed off The LED(s) of the device are switched off after the configured time.